Rietmon/DamnLibrary/README.md

 # DamnLibrary
 Game core library for .NET/Unity.
 There are different features for Unity and .NET.
 It will not throw an error, but some API will be not available.
-For example, in .NET will not compiling any components and extensions for it.
+For example, in .NET will not compiling any components and extensions for Unity.
 Be careful!
 ## API
 After installing will be available only basic methods.
 For some special features you would to define Preprocessor defines in your project.